awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 ## Permissions Required<a name="access-keys_required-permissions"></a>

-To create access keys for your IAM user, you must have the permissions from the following policy:
+To create access keys for your own IAM user, you must have the permissions from the following policy:

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Sid": "ViewAddAccessKeysForUser",
+            "Sid": "CreateOwnAccessKeys",
             "Effect": "Allow",
             "Action": [
+                "iam:CreateAccessKey",
                 "iam:GetUser",
-                "iam:CreateAccessKey",
                 "iam:ListAccessKeys"
             ],
             "Resource": "arn:aws:iam::*:user/${aws:username}"
-        },
-        {
-            "Sid": "ListUsersInConsole",
-            "Effect": "Allow",
-            "Action": "iam:ListUsers",
-            "Resource": "*"
         }
     ]
 }
 ```

-To rotate access keys for your IAM user, you must have the permissions from the following policy:
+To rotate access keys for your own IAM user, you must have the permissions from the following policy:

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Sid": "ManageAccessKeysForUser",
+            "Sid": "ManageOwnAccessKeys",
             "Effect": "Allow",
             "Action": [
+                "iam:CreateAccessKey",
                 "iam:DeleteAccessKey",
                 "iam:GetAccessKeyLastUsed",
-                "iam:UpdateAccessKey",
                 "iam:GetUser",
-                "iam:CreateAccessKey",
-                "iam:ListAccessKeys"
+                "iam:ListAccessKeys",
+                "iam:UpdateAccessKey"
             ],
             "Resource": "arn:aws:iam::*:user/${aws:username}"
-        },
-        {
-            "Sid": "ListUsersInConsole",
-            "Effect": "Allow",
-            "Action": "iam:ListUsers",
-            "Resource": "*"
         }
     ]
 }